FENECON Home 10 assembly and operating instructions

 warning

-System status: Warning
+System state: Warning

 error

-System status: Error (Fault)
+System state: Error

-11.1.2.
+13.1.2.
 Troubleshooting

 image169